1042 East Lester Street

 Gift Design, Current Events, Marketing/Cultivation, Case Studies, To be determined with Council

 If you are not a current CGP Board member, please include information about your fee.

-for affiliated councils, expenses only. for unaffiliated third parties, minimum honorarium fifteen hundred dollars.
+discounted rates for affiliated councils and roundtables. for unaffiliated third parties, minimum honorarium fifteen hundred dollars, plus expenses.